bgdawes/dotfiles/linux_documentation/linux_notes.md

 Check public IP address (google 'what is my ip')

+Start windscribe service
+`# systemctl start windscribe`

+Login to windscribe
+`$ windscribe login`

+Turn firewall off.
+I used to turn the firewall on but it screws with the connection to much.
+`$ windscribe firewall off`

 Edit file: `/var/run/NetworkManager/resolv.conf` and change the address after nameserver to 1.1.1.1

 ```